-"Well, you have a lot of wisdom in you, my friend," the big pelican said to Bob once, as they stopped to rest.
-"If your shehamster is as intelligent as you say, I could have flown to such a type too, in due time."
+"Well, you have a lot of wisdom inside you, my friend," the big pelican said to Bob once, as they stopped to rest.
+"If your she-hamster is as intelligent as you say, I could have flown to such a type, too, in my time."